 If you want an alternative that’s as close to HexClad as possible but costs less, go with Anolon X or Henckels Paradigm.

-Stargazer Cast Iron provides similar cooking benefits and costs about the same but lasts significantly longer.
+Misen provides similar cooking benefits, costs less, and lasts significantly longer.

 If you don’t mind investing more and have room in your kitchen for two pans, go with Made In.